SaschaWillems/Vulkan/indirectdraw/README.md

 To use a buffer for indirect draw commands you need to specify the ```VK_BUFFER_USAGE_INDIRECT_BUFFER_BIT``` usage flag at creation time.
 As the buffer is never again changed on the host side we stage it to the GPU to maximize performance.

 ### Rendering
-Issuing the actual indirect draw command is pretty straightforward:
+If the [`multiDrawIndirect`](http://vulkan.gpuinfo.org/listreports.php?feature=multiDrawIndirect) is supported, we can issue all indirect draws with one single draw call:
 ```cpp
 void buildCommandBuffers()
 {